project.html

 Project Overview

-Teams of 2–3 students will build a React-based web application that solves a real-world problem.
+Teams of 2–3 students will build a React-based web application focused on a tourism-related or entertainment-related problem.
 This project represents 25% of your final grade and serves as the capstone experience for the course.

 🎯 Project Goals